vic21984/Victoria-Universalis/Victoria Universalis Changelog.md

+# Version 1.02 - 5/12/2026
+## Bug fixes:
+* Fixed a bug that enabled the World Bank even if players voted to disable it.

+## Gameplay changes:
+* Brought back the 1913 bookmark.
+* Replaced Precious Metals with Subsistence Gold.
+Subsistence Gold locations all appear at the start of the game and don't run out like Precious Metals used to.
+The value of Subsistence Gold was greatly reduced to be in line with other subsistence goods.
+* Created new good called Gold which is mined in Gold Mine factories that can be built in any state with a Subsistence Gold RGO.
+Gold Mines have the same 5 level cap as other RGO factories.
+* Created Combustion Oil Derricks and Electric Pumpjacks inventions in the Power column of techs that each give a +10% bonus output to oil rigs.
+* Changed requirement to pass State Atheism reform from having researched Social Science to having a Proletarian Dictatorship form of government.
+* Integrate state timer now scales non-linearly with population size of target state.
+* Changed penalty to Closed Borders from -10% Research Points Modifier to -10% all tech school penalty.

+## Country changes:
+###### Sub-Saharan Africa:
+* Merged some African cultures into larger neighboring ones to improve performance and buff Sub-Saharan countries.

+###### Germany:
+* Reverted province shapes from GFM to vanilla to avoid misclicks in wars.

+###### Belgium:
+* Split Wallonia state into Hainaut and Luxembourg states.

+###### Arabia:
+* Created new Bahrain tag.
+* Created Hail state from Badiyat Ash-Sham and Nejd states.
+* Added oil to Hufuf Province in Nejd.
+* Gave oil provinces in Saudia Arabia and Bahrain the strategic resource throughput bonus.

 # Version 1.01 - 3/14/2026
 ## Bug fixes:
 * Fixed a bug that would cause the game to crash when the player would colonize some states in Africa.